saibandela/Retail-sales-performance-analysis-sql/README.md

 The project highlights proficiency in database design, data cleaning, advanced SQL techniques, and translating technical findings into actionable business recommendations.

+This project demonstrates the ability to translate raw data into actionable business decisions using SQL.

 ---

 ## 📂 Repository Contents